Welcome to the page for

 Are you looking for stories from a particular year/about a specific artist?
 No. I’m looking for stories from any era about any artist.
 Obviously, it’s getting harder to find people who witnessed shows in the late fifties/early sixties, so submissions from this era would be tremendous.
 But if you have a story, I’d love to include it!

 Can I submit stories about shows I saw in venues other than the De Montfort Hall?
 For this particular project, I am only looking for stories related to performances at the Hall itself.
 However, if you have stories about other venues or bands, please contact me anyway.
-The publisher and I are always looking for stories for new books or revised editions of existing ones.
+The publisher and I are always soliciting stories for new books or revised editions of existing ones.

 What is the deadline for submitting a story?
 The sooner the better.
 A firm deadline for publication has yet to be set.
 Right now, the end of summer 2022 is the soft deadline.